The liquid grace of Michael Holding

 The end that justified the means.
 England's Bodyline tactics weren't popular, but they brought the Ashes back today with a six-wicket victory that gave them an unassailable 3-1 lead with one to play.
 Eddie Paynter was the hero, overcoming tonsillitis to make a decisive 83 in the first innings.
 The relative failure of Don Bradman - who made 76 and 24 and was out to Harold Larwood in both innings - was also crucial to England's success.
 England's celebrations were muted, however, by the news that Australian batsman Archie Jackson, aged just 23, had died of tuberculosis.

 The beginning of the most successful batting debut of all.
-The West Indian Lawrence Rowe, playing in Kingston, the town of his birth, became the only man to make a double-century and a century on Test debut.
-At the end of this first day he was not out on 94, which he extended on the second day to a mighty 214.
-For good measure, Rowe cracked an unbeaten 100 in the second innings.
+Lawrence Rowe, playing in Kingston, the town of his birth, became the only man to make a double-century and a hundred on Test debut.
+At the end of this first day he was not out on 94, which he extended on the second day to a mighty 214, before cracking an unbeaten 100 in the second innings.
 But the match was drawn, thanks mainly to Glenn Turner, who carried his bat in New Zealand's first innings for a brilliant 223 - the highest score by a batsman carrying his bat.
 Interestingly, Turner and Rowe had both made a double-hundred in their last first-class match before this Test.

 A meticulous 307 from Bob Cowper as the final Test between Australia and England at the MCG drifted towards a draw.
 With the series squared at 1-1, Australia retained the Ashes.
 Cowper batted 727 minutes in all - at the time it was the longest first-class innings in Australia - and was also the first triple-hundred in a Test in Australia, a feat that even eluded Don Bradman.
 This was also the last of wicketkeeper Wally Grout's 51 Tests - he ended with 187 dismissals.

 Plenty of candy for Gary Kirsten, who took 188 off the cricketing babies of the United Arab Emirates in the second match of the 1996 World Cup in Rawalpindi.
-It is the highest score in the World Cup, and he fell just one short of the record at that time, Viv Richards' 189 against England in 1984.
-South Africa won at a canter, predictably, but only after Allan Donald had felled the UAE's captain, Sultan Zarawani, with a blow to the head first-ball.
+It was the highest score in the World Cup for nearly 20 years, and he fell just one short of the record at that time, Viv Richards' 189 against England in 1984.
+South Africa won at a canter, predictably, but only after Allan Donald had felled the UAE's captain, Sultan Zarawani, with a blow to the head first ball.
 Zarawani had only himself to blame: you don't come out to face Donald wearing a sunhat and expect a half-volley.

 West Indies took the field in a Test without Garry Sobers for the first time in 18 years today.
 This first Test against Australia in Jamaica, which was drawn, was notable for a brutal 142 from Keith Stackpole.
 In particular he got stuck into quick bowler Uton Dowe, leading to some of the crowd erecting banners announcing an 11th commandment: "Dowe Shall Not Bowl."